English | Español

 What is the fee for a declaration of nullity?

 Among the reforms regarding the processes used to determine the nullity of marriage, the "Apostolic Letter Mitis Iudex Dominus Iesus of Pope Francis" has eliminated the fee for any type of petition brought before the Tribunal.
 Therefore, as of December 8, 2015, the Tribunal of the Diocese of Fort Worth, in compliance with this directive, will no longer assess a fee to petition for a Decree of Invalidity of any prior marriage(s).

-Very Rev. Anh Q. Tran, JCL
+Very Rev. Timothy Thompson, JCL

 Broken link or website issue?